Peter Brathwaite: Black portraiture

 His series of photographs, Rediscovering Black Portraiture, began as part of the online Getty Museum Challenge to recreate works of art.
 He began the work because he saw few recreations using Black subjects.
 In a series of self-portraits, Brathwaite reimagined portraits of Black subjects in art history.
 He produced one recreated artwork each day for 50 days.
 His recreations use modern objects, and result in a commentary and re-portrayal of the subjects, especially of their presentation as servants or enslaved people.

 Eleven of the works were exhibited on King’s College London’s Strand Campus in an exhibition entitled Visible Skin: Rediscovering the Renaissance through Black Portraiture.
-In a review of this show for The Times, Jade Cuttle noted: “These mirror images with their uncanny resemblances traverse space and time, spotlighting the black lives that have been silenced by the canon of western art, while also inviting us to interrogate the present.”
+In a review of this show for The Times, Jade Cuttle noted: "These mirror images with their uncanny resemblances traverse space and time, spotlighting the black lives that have been silenced by the canon of western art, while also inviting us to interrogate the present."

-Brathwaite's recreation of Portrait of an African, attributed to Allan Ramsay, is featured in a film produced for the Royal Albert Memorial Museum exhibition In Plain Sight: Transatlantic Slavery & Devon.
+Brathwaite's re-creation of Portrait of an African, attributed to Allan Ramsay, is featured in a film produced for the Royal Albert Memorial Museum exhibition In Plain Sight: Transatlantic Slavery & Devon.
+In April 2023, Brathwaite opened an exhibition of portrait re-creations, interventions and sound installations at the Bristol Museum & Art Gallery and the Georgian House, Bristol.
+The solo exhibition transferred to The Higgins Art Gallery & Museum, Bedford in April 2024.
+A solo exhibition of Brathwaite's works, notably his reimagining of Agostino Brunias' Barbados Mulatto Girl, ran from July 2023 to January 2024 at the Barbados Museum and Historical Society.

+In 2024, Historic Royal Palaces commissioned a new Rediscovering Black Portraiture photograph for Untold Lives, an exhibition at Kensington Palace highlighting the overlooked people who ran royal palaces over 300 years ago.
+Brathwaite's commissioned work focused on expanding Black identities from the walls of the King's Staircase, painted by William Kent.

+Brathwaite's 2020 reimagining of a portrait by Alexandre François Girardin, likely depicting Toussaint L'Ouverture (1804), is on digital display in Room 10 on Floor 3 at the National Portrait Gallery as part of an in-gallery film about Toussaint L'Ouverture.
+In autumn 2024, the National Portrait Gallery released an ‘Artist in Focus’ film featuring a behind-the-scenes look at his artistic process and how he uses everyday objects to connect the past with the present.
+In November 2024, Strategic Interplay: African Art and Imagery in Black and White opened at the Toledo Museum of Art, featuring Brathwaite’s reimagining of Gustaf Lundberg’s portrait of Gustav Badin.

+Brathwaite's reimagining of Portrait of an African Man, a painting by the Dutch Renaissance painter Jan Mostaert, was acquired for the renewed permanent collections of the Museum Hof van Busleyden in Mechelen.